 Unlike other types of bodywork (such as massage), Rolfing is primarily concerned with integrating and balancing the body in gravity.
 The standing, sitting, and moving body are constantly assessed and reassessed during a session, making the changes Rolfing evokes particularly applicable to daily life where you need them most.

-Rolfing can benefit clients of all ages and all health levels, with goals ranging from improved athletic performance to pain reduction and prevention.
-Some of the major benefits of Rolfing include:
+Rolfing and BSI can benefit clients of all ages and all health levels, with goals ranging from improved athletic performance to pain reduction and prevention.
+Some of the major benefits include: